willferreira/multilabel-stance-detection/README.md

 ## Model Bootstrapping

-Section 5.1 of the paper looks at the distribution of scores when the MTL models with their best parameters, as chosen by cross-validation, are estimated on bootstrapped samples of the training data.
+Section 5.1 of the paper looks at the distribution of scores when the MTL models with their best parameters, as chosen by cross-validation, are estimated on bootstrapped samples of the data.
 The bootstrap is done using the script <code>run_mlp_model_boostrap.py</code> which has the following parameters:

    a. --n-samples - the number of samples to bootstrap (default=30)